off-by-some/contrakit/docs/paper/theorems/1. Representation, Uniqueness, and Additivity/4_log_law.md

 **Statement.**

-Under A0–A5, the contradiction measure is uniquely (up to units)
+Under A0–A5, the contradiction measure is uniquely (up to units)—

 $$
 K(P)\;=\;-\log_2 \alpha^\star(P),\qquad
 \alpha^\star(P)\;=\;\max_{Q\in\mathrm{FI}}\ \min_{c\in\mathcal C}\mathrm{BC}(p_c,q_c).
 $$

+Put differently—this establishes the fundamental formula.
+We derive this from the axioms.
+And we do this systematically.

 **Assumptions.**